RAID: Correlated failures

 In practice, the drives are often the same age (with similar wear) and subject to the same environment.
 Since many drive failures are due to mechanical issues (which are more likely on older drives), this violates the assumptions of independent, identical rate of failure amongst drives; failures are in fact statistically correlated.
 In practice, the chances for a second failure before the first has been recovered (causing data loss) are higher than the chances for random failures.
-In a study of about 100,000 drives, the probability of two drives in the same cluster failing within one hour was four times larger than predicted by the exponential statistical distribution—which characterizes processes in which events occur continuously and independently at a constant average rate.
+In a study of about 100,000 drives from at least four different vendors, the probability of two drives in the same cluster failing within one hour was four times larger than predicted by the exponential statistical distribution—which characterizes processes in which events occur continuously and independently at a constant average rate.
 The probability of two failures in the same 10-hour period was twice as large as predicted by an exponential distribution.

+An avoidable mode of correlated disk failure is the batch-correlated disk failure, in which the array is built out of disks from the same batch and ends up with disks failing in quick succession.
+Such events are rare but not unheard of.
+The standard recommendation is to mix disks from different batches, possibly different manufacturers.
+A 2021 study describes the batch-correlated failure patterns in multiple SSD-based datacenters at Alibaba, where 88.6% of nodes with at least 2 SSDs are using the same model.

+Another source of correlated disk failure lies not in the disk, but in the interconnects, CPU, or memory.
+Jiang et al. (2008) showed that only 20–55% of storage system failures were due to disks.
+These parts also have a bursty, correlated failure mode.